IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-intelligent-couriers-mgmt.md

 ---

 [Last time](https://bit.ly/37Omcpz) we discussed how to boost the performance of a food delivery service using advanced dispatching algorithms.
 Despite all the innovation on that front, dispatching algorithms don't perform well when there are just not enough couriers around.
-To satisfy the expected level of demand, we need to hire and manage our couriers intelligently, ensuring that there's always the right number of couriers available all the time.
+To satisfy the expected level of demand, we need to hire and manage our couriers in a data-driven fashion, ensuring that there's always the right number of couriers available all the time.
 In this article, we'll discuss how a universal method from applied maths can help us to solve this problem.

 <!--more-->